dataprofessor/links/README.md

 After a few moments your new `links page` should be accessible at `https://share.streamlit.io/{your-username}/{newly-created-repo}`

 In an upcoming release of Streamlit Cloud, you will be able to customize the URL address to `https://{custom-name--here}.streamlitapp.com/` such as the one that I've created at https://chanin.streamlitapp.com/

+Update:- Now, Streamlit supports customization of the URL address.